TotheSky0710/TotheSky0710/README.md

 - 💼 I'm open to new opportunities and exciting projects that push the boundaries of AI applications

 ## Education
-- 🎓 I hold a Bachelor's degree in Computer Engineering
+- 🎓 I hold a Bachelor's degree in Computer Engineering (Nanyang Technological University)

 ## Skills
 - Programming Languages: Python, R, SQL